 Associate Professor of English

 I was born in New York City, majored in English at Yale as an undergrad, and completed my doctorate in English at Duke University.
 I have taught at Haverford since 1997; I have also been a visiting professor in the graduate program in Performance Studies at NYU.
-In addition to 19th-century American literature have abiding interests in queer theory, critical race theory, performance theory, historicisms new and old, sound studies, and cultural studies.
-I am also currently Co-Editor-in-Chief of the Journal of Popular Music Studies, published by Wiley-Blackwell.
+I was co-editor of the Journal of Popular Music Studies from 2010-2013 and continue to serve on their editorial board; I am also a member of the Social Text editorial collective.
+My background is in 19th-century American literary and cultural studies, but in recent years most of my research has centered on sound, media, and popular music.
+I have abiding interests in queer theory, critical race theory, performance theory, historicisms new and old, sound studies, and cultural studies.

 B.A., Yale University

 Ph.D., Duke University

 I published Troubling Minds: The Cultural Politics of Genius in the US, 1840-1890 (Minneapolis: U of Minn Press) in 2006.
 The book examines the ways that several crucial authors and intellectuals (including Emerson, Douglass, Jenny Lind, William Wells Brown, Louisa May Alcott, and Henry James) theorized, represented, and performed the figure of genius during these embattled and transformative decades in U. S. history